teggno/azure-pipelines-website-validator/src/overview.md

 This extension provides build and release tasks for validating websites.
 Tests web pages for broken links.

+## How to use

+After installing the extension, you can add one (or more) of the tasks to a new or existing [build definition](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started-designer?view=vsts&tabs=new-nav) or [release definition](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/define-multistage-release-process?view=vsts)

 ## Tasks included

 * **Broken Link Checker**: Test a web site for broken links.

-## How to use

-After installing the extension, you can add one (or more) of the tasks to a new or existing [build definition](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started-designer?view=vsts&tabs=new-nav) or [release definition](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/define-multistage-release-process?view=vsts)
+The paragraphs below provide details about each task.

+### Broken Link Checker
+Provide the base URL of a website to this task.
+When run, the task will visit the website and also recursively all linked pages with the same base URL and check them for broken links.

+#### Options
+* Base URL
+* List of URL's to ignore (won't be reported as broken links)
+* Check the link using HTTP HEAD or GET

+#### Check results
+* If at least one broken link is found, an error will be generated which, by default, will cause the build to break.
+* Outputs the broken links and their containing pages to the console.
+This can be viewed in the builds logs.

 ## Get the source